isabella232/integrations-learn.en/help/_includes/snippets.md

 ## Target description {#target-description}

-Adobe Target, is a powerful testing and personalization platform that allows businesses to optimize and deliver personalized experiences to their customers.
+Adobe Target is a powerful testing and personalization platform that allows businesses to optimize and deliver personalized experiences to their customers.
 Adobe Target enables businesses to create and test personalized experiences using machine learning, AI, and analytics to deliver the right message to the right audience.

 ## Workfront description {#workfront-description}